Tl;dr: A direct to consumer landscape overview and an excel you can download.

 Dollar Shave Club.
 We all saw the video.
 In 4 years this direct to consumer company got $240m in revenue (2016) and flipped to Unilever for $1bn.
 Seriously, joining the 3 comma club with razor blades?
 Yup.
 They aren’t the only company killing it though, in the fuddy duddy world of physical ecommerce, but in the direct to consumer model for FMCG, they’ve certainly made a name for themselves and banked.

 You can download it here

 Direct to consumer?

 So what’s the direct to consumer model.
-Well it’s an innovation in supply chain which typically involves skipping out the middle man, so stock goes from factory to consumer.
+Well, it’s an innovation in the supply chain which typically involves skipping out the middleman, so the stock goes from factory to consumer.
 Traditional retailers being skipped out, which is just music to their ears.
 Not.
 This theoretically results in better prices for consumers and higher margins for startups.